Lecture Notes in Quantum Mechanics

 \sheadB{Building the representations of rotations}

 \sheadC{Irreducible representations}

-A reducible representation is a representation for which a basis can be found in which each matrix in the group decomposes into blocks.
-In other words, each matrix can be separated into sub-matrices.
-Each set of sub-matrices must fulfill the multiplication table of the group.
-To decompose a representation means that we change to a basis in which all the matrices decompose into blocks.
-Only in a commutative group a basis can be found in which all the matrices are diagonal.
-So, we can say that a representation of a commutative group decomposes into one-dimensional representations.
+A reducible representation is a representation for which a basis can be found such that each matrix in the group decomposes into the same block structure.
+In this basis the set of single-block sub-matrices obeys the same multiplication table as that of the full matrices, hence we say that the representation is the sum of smaller representations.
+For a commutative group a basis can be found in which all the matrices are diagonal.
+In the latter case we can say that the representation decomposes into one-dimensional representations.

 The rotation group is not a commutative group.
-We are interested in finding all the irreducible representations of the rotation group.
-All the other representations of the rotation group can be found in a trivial way by combining irreducible representations.

-We are interested in finding representations of the rotation group.
-We will assume that someone has given us a "gift": a specific representation of the rotation group.
-We want to make sure that this is indeed a "good gift".
-We will check if the representation is reducible.
-Maybe we have "won the lottery" and had received more than one representation?
-Without loss of generality, we will assume that we only had received one (irreducible) representation.
-We will try to discover what are the matrices that we had received.
-We will see that it is enough to know the dimension of the representation in order to determine what are the matrices.
-In this way we will convince ourselves that there is only one (irreducible) representation for each dimension, and that we have indeed found all the representations of the rotation group.
+We are interested in finding all its irreducible representations.
+Let us assume that someone hands us an irreducible representation.
+We can find its generators, written as matrices in some "standard basis", and we can verify that they satisfy the desired Lie algebra.
+We shall see that it is enough to know the {\em dimension} of the irreducible representation in order to figure out what are the matrices that we have in hand (up to a choice of basis).
+In this way we establish that there is one, and only one, irreducible representation for each dimension.

 \sheadC{First Stage - determination of basis}